TBrickey/UFO-Sightings/README.md

 ## Overview of Project

+Adding table filters for city, state, country, and shape to provide an in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.

 ## Results

 To search, select one a search box on the left.
 Enter the value you like to filter, such as wa in ‘Enter State’ search box and hit enter.